-This ASU is effective for fiscal years beginning after December 15, 2023, and interim periods within fiscal years beginning after December 15, 2024.
+This ASU is effective for fiscal years beginning after December 15, 2026 and interim periods within annual reporting periods beginning after December 15, 2027.
 Early adoption is permitted.

-We believe, the adoption of this ASU will not materially impact our Consolidated Financial Statements, however will require additional segment disclosures in Note R. Segment Financial Information.
+We believe, the adoption of this ASU will not materially impact our Consolidated Financial Statements, however, will require additional disclosures in the footnotes to the Consolidated Financial Statements.